 QIC employs an outplacement services provider to help facilitate career transitioning and employability following instances of contract termination or redundancies.

-QIC Real Estate understands that people are at the core of our success, and this is why as an organisation we are strongly committed to working together to provide a physically and psychologically safe environment for everyone who works for or comes into contact with our business.
+At QIC Real Estate, people are at the core of our success.
+As an organisation, we are strongly committed to providing a physically and psychologically safe environment for everyone who works for or comes into contact with our business.

-The QIC Workplace Health & Safety (WHS) team remains a critical part of our business and has had a year of significant activity over the past 12 months.
-Some of the key initiatives and focus areas for the past 12 months are listed below:
+The QIC Workplace Health & Safety (WHS) team is a critical part of our business and has had a year of significant activity over the past 12 months.
+Some of the key initiatives and focus areas for the past 12 months are listed below.

-QIC's WHS management system standards were introduced in 2020 and are under review as part of the formal review cycle.
-Additional news standards and supporting forms have been released to support business practices.
+QIC's WHS Management System (WHSMS) standards are under review as part of a formal review cycle.
+Additional standards and forms have been released to support business practices.

-A first line WHS audit and assurance program is being launched in Q3 FY2023 to monitor compliance against the QIC WHS management system.
+A first line WHS audit and assurance program is set to be launched in Q2 FY24 to monitor compliance against the QIC WHSMS.

-QIC Real Estate further strengthened its contractor prequalification checks by outsourcing this process to a specialist external third-party provider.
+In FY23, QIC renewed its subscription to a software platform that is used to capture WHS incidents, hazards, contractor compliance, risk registers, learning, tasks and workplace inspections.
+Additionally, QIC Real Estate further strengthened its contractor pre-qualification checks by outsourcing this process to a specialist external third-party provider.

-QIC Real Estate, in partnership with Australian Institute of Management (AIM), have developed a Management Business Risk (WHS) module to contribute to national certification of Operations Managers and Service Managers.
-Content has been designed to focus on QIC process and management practice, ensuring training directly improves our business, providing a strong baseline for our teams driving a consistent approach across the portfolio.
+QIC Real Estate, in partnership with the Australian Institute of Management (AIM), have developed a Management Business Risk (WHS) module to contribute to the national certification of Operations Managers and Service Managers.
+The content has been designed to focus on QIC processes and management practice, ensuring training directly improves our business and provides a strong baseline for our teams to deliver a consistent approach across the portfolio.